 Any Cambridge 8th grader that is planning on attending the Cambridge Programme at Anclote High School for 9th grade, MUST re-apply during the School Choice application window.
 You will not be automatically accepted into the program and must follow all application guidelines.

-The application window opens December 3, 2019 and closes on December 13, 2019.
-All applicants must participate in the writing task at Anclote High School on December 14, 2019 at 9:30am.
-Parents/Guardians must accept the school choice offerings by February 4-13, 2020.
+The application window opens January 7, 2021 and closes on January 21, 2021.
+All applicants must participate in the writing task for Anclote High School.
+Parents/Guardians will be notified concerning acceptance between February 18, 2021 and February 28, 2021.
+Once final determinations have been made, parents/guardians must accept the school choice offering through myStudent.
 If you have any questions regarding the Cambridge Programme at Anclote High School, please contact them directly at 727-246-3000.